Peter-Lam/climbr/CHANGLOG.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [3.0.4] [2021-10-22] #29 Adding Poetry and Nox

+### Added

+- pyproject.toml for installing dependencies for Poetry
+- noxfile.py for running nox linters and safety checks

+### Changed

+- All python files to comply with flake8 linting standards
+- climbr.py by separating commands into their own functions
 ## [3.0.3] [2021-10-24] Updated Crontab & Webscraper for October 25

 ### Changed